FelipePSoares/ZTE-MC-Home-assistant-repo/README.md

 11. Select the model and enter the router's IP and password.
 12. Wait for the integration to install all the device sensors.

-###  Configuration
-Supported models:
-- MC801A
-- MC889
-- MC889A
-- MC888
-- MC888A

-Models with Username should work now, and thats are non A models
+## 🧪 Beta Features

+To install beta versions from HACS:

+1. In HACS → Integrations → ZTE Router → `⋮` → Redownload
+2. Toggle **"Show beta versions"** or Need a different version
+3. Select the latest `-b1` or `-beta.x` version
+4. Restart Home Assistant

 ![SCreenshot](https://raw.githubusercontent.com/Kajkac/ZTE-MC-Home-assistant-repo/main/zte.png)

-## Bugs:
+## 🐞 Known Issues

+- Some sensors may occasionally show `unknown` until refreshed
+- SMS parsing may behave differently between router models
+- Occasional log errors (under investigation)
-1. Errors in Home Assistant log - They are for now present until I polish the addon
+- Errors in Home Assistant log - They are for now present until I polish the addon
-2. Various errors in sensors etc. - This integration is classified as beta right now but can be tested by anyone.
+- Various errors in sensors etc. - This integration is classified as beta right now but can be tested by anyone.
-3. For suggestions, please open a new issue
+- For suggestions, please open a new issue
-4. I will push new builds as soon I will have more time.
+- I will push new builds as soon I will have more time.
 Make sure you "star" this integration.

 ## Contributors
 If u have any suggestion, or you are doing pull requests and adding new features, increment the version number by 1 in manifest.json, so that GitHub automation automatically creates a new release.